yaal-coop/canaille/doc/howtos/installation/docker.rst

    :substitutions:
    :caption: Create a default configuration file for Canaille

+   $ mkdir -p data
-   $ docker run --rm yaalcoop/canaille:|version| config dump > canaille.toml
+   $ docker run --rm yaalcoop/canaille:|version| config dump > data/canaille.toml

 Then edit it as you like.
 You can find details on the configuration parameters on the :doc:`dedicated section <../../references/configuration>`.
 Then load the configuration with the following command:

 .. code-block:: console
    :substitutions:
    :caption: Run Canaille with a configuration file

-   $ docker run --name canaille-web -p 8000:8000 -v ./canaille.toml:/etc/canaille/config.toml yaalcoop/canaille:|version|
+   $ docker run --name canaille-web -p 8000:8000 -v ./data:/data yaalcoop/canaille:|version|

 **Worker**